LeSuisse/vue-dompurify-html/packages/vue-dompurify-html/README.md

 You can use the same configuration options than the Vue setup.
 You can see a complete example with some advanced configuration in the [Nuxt 3 example](../../examples/nuxt3/).

-**Note:** due to [current limitations](https://github.com/vuejs/core/issues/8112), the content processed by the directive are only processed client side.